 That lime green tile and powder pink bathtubs may have been the height of style back in 1957, but here in the twenty-first century, your once-trendy bathroom has become more of a time capsule than a showpiece.
 Sometimes the only solution to such bathroom design woes is a complete bathroom makeover.

-Although the thought of bathroom remodeling can strike fear in the hearts of homeowners, it’s not nearly as daunting of a task as it may seem at first.
+Although the thought of hiring a bathroom remodeling professionals of Indiana and undertaking the big project can strike fear in the hearts of homeowners, it’s not nearly as daunting of a task as it may seem at first.
 There are just a few key decisions that need to be made.
 From there the bathroom practically remodels itself!

 Bathrooms can be divided into three core elements: toilet, sink, and bathtub/shower enclosure (obviously half baths omit the last of these), all of which are unified by the flooring and the lighting.